 The good news is; one option to consider is Noom.
 This weight-loss app works for more than just weight loss.
 With customized meal plans, human coaching and one-on-one support, you can ensure you’re getting the support you need for lasting results.

-As if that’s not enough, the makers of Noom are so sure you’ll be satisfied with the results, they’re offering a 2-Week Sample to get you started.
+As if that’s not enough, the makers of Noom are so sure you’ll be satisfied with the results, they’re offering a 14-day trial to get you started.